skkprogress/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### Prerequisites

-- All VM's or Machines are up and running.
+- All VMs or Machines are up and running.
-- OS Root Volume (/) must be at least 40 GB
+- The Root Volume of the Operating System should not be less than **40 GB**.
-- TMP space (/var/tmp) must be at least 5GB
+- The TMP space (/var/tmp) should not be less than **5GB**.
-- Separate Hab volume (/hab) provisioned at least 100 GB, for opensearch node `/hab` volume will be more based on the data retention policy.
+- The Separate Hab's volume (/hab) provisioned should be at least 100 GB.
+The `/hab` volume depends on the data retention policy for the OpenSearch node.
 - A Common user has access to all machines.
 - This common user should have sudo privileges.
 - This common user uses same SSH Private Key file to access all machines.